pulp/pulp/docs/sphinx/user-guide/nodes.rst

 Registration & Activation
 -------------------------

-Once the *Nodes* child support has been installed on a Pulp server it can be registered to a parent server.
-This is accomplished using the Pulp Consumer client.
+Once the *Nodes* child support has been installed on a Pulp server, it can be registered to a parent server.
+This is accomplished using the Pulp consumer client.
 As mentioned, a child node is both a Pulp server and a consumer that is registered to the parent node.

 On the child Pulp server:

-1. Edit the ``/etc/pulp/consumer/consumer.conf`` file and set the ``host`` property in the to the hostname or IP address of the Pulp server to be use as the child node's parent.
+1. Edit the ``/etc/pulp/consumer/consumer.conf`` file and set the ``host`` property the to the hostname or IP address of the Pulp server to be use as the child node's parent.

 ::

  [server]
  host = <parent hostname or IP>

-2. Register to the parent server has a consumer.
+2. Register to the parent server as a consumer.
+This command will prompt for a password.

 ::

- $ sudo pulp-consumer -u <userid> -p <password> register --consumer-id <id>
+ $ sudo pulp-consumer -u <user> register --consumer-id <id>

 3. Active the Pulp server as a child node.
 See: the ``node activate`` command for details.